ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 Prefer models that are immutable.

-These sections, *Deleting documents doesn't delete them* and *Be careful with updates*, provoke an obvious question.
+When you read the following sections, *Deleting documents doesn't delete them* and *Be careful with updates*, they provoke an obvious question.
 That is, does the data set grow unbounded if my model is immutable?
 If you accept that deletes don’t completely purge the deleted data and that updates are not updating in place in terms of data volume growth, not much difference exists.
 Managing data volume over time requires different techniques.

 The only way to truly reclaim space is to delete databases, rather than documents.
 You can replicate only winning revisions to a new database and delete the old to get rid of lingering deletes and conflicts.
 Or perhaps you can build it into your model to regularly start new databases (say ‘annual data’) and archive off (or remove) outdated data, if your use case allows.